● ONLINE USER HANDBOOK

 DEACTIVATE PITCHBEND ON TRACKS

 THE PB button deactivates Pitchbend on individual tracks.
 Can be used to create interesting aleatoric effects, or to simulate string-bending on individual strings.

 RESET CHANNEL STRIP

-Click the reset sign to set the channel-strip controls (EQ etc) back to default state on the selected strip.
+Reset sets the channel-strip controls to default state on the selected strip.

 PRE-DELAY – Adds a short delay before the reverb.

 LENGTH – Sets the size of the reverb.

 Convolution Preset Menu (IR)

 From the “REV” button, you’ll access to the send-reverb setting and a dropdown panel with custom IR reverbs.
 Each with a different character.
 Adjust reverb amount, pre-delay and length as preferred